CodingGagan/markdown_test/install-and-configure/install/multi-cluster/thanos-setup/thanos-upgrade.md

 The easiest way to do this is to delete the existing secret and upload a new one:

-`kubectl delete secret -n kubecost kubecost-thanos`
+`kubectl delete secret -n nOps nOps-thanos`

 Update your secret .YAML file as above, and save it as _object-store.yaml_.

-`kubectl create secret generic kubecost-thanos -n kubecost --from-file=./object-store.yaml`
+`kubectl create secret generic nOps-thanos -n nOps --from-file=./object-store.yaml`

 Once this is done, you're ready to upgrade!